Spectrum-Tec/MccDaqHats.jl/daqhatscreate/README.txt

 for mcc172.jl which is working.
 The remaining .jl files still need this editing.
 Clang cannot distinguish between inputs and outputs from the C header files so this needs to be manually done.

+Once this editing has been done, then the files can be moved to the src directory.